 An Iraqi father’s journey into displacementRamadan, a husband and a father of four children tells the story of saving his family after the so-called Islamic State took control of their town.

-As children young and old celebrate their fathers accross the Middle East on Father’s Day, June 21, stories of heroic men are abound, especially in Iraq – a country plagued with an ongoing conflict and humanitarian crisis.
+As children young and old celebrate their fathers across the Middle East on Father’s Day, June 21, stories of heroic men are abound, especially in Iraq – a country plagued with an ongoing conflict and humanitarian crisis.
 One of those heroes is Ramadan, a 37-year-old father of four forced into displacement, but committed to keeping his family safe amid the war against the Islamic State (IS).

 IS took control of Ramadan’s village in northern Iraq in 2014, quickly upending his peaceful life and the lives of thousands of others just like him.
 Two years under IS rule took a serious toll on his family who witnessed violence and harsh living conditions enforced by the militant group.